TRUSTED BY OVER 82,000 GROWING BUMPS

 • Nausea

 The good news is that you can do many simple things to sleep better while carrying your baby.
-But first, let's look at why sleep is so important for you and your wellbeing.
+But first, let's look at why sleep is so important for you and your well-being.

 A woman laying in bed peacefully